 One other issue that comes into play with all of the above requirements involves your organizational policies and procedures.
 Policy management before may have been primarily found in paper files and binders, or spread about on different websites and intranet sites.
 This shift to remote work has revealed the need to provide policies and resources in central, easy to access locations, so all staff can easily find the information they need.

 Security and privacy compliance programs will continue to evolve as organizations adapt to the changing environments that result from COVID-19.
 Continue to evaluate the changes and processes you implemented over these past several months to ensure you are not placing your organization or staff in a non-compliant position.
-Please don’t hesitate to reach out to your dedicated CRM Team with any questions.
+Please don’t hesitate to reach out to us with any questions.

 Additional guidance from our Offensive Security team below: